tilt-dev/tilt/docs/write_your_tiltfile.md

 Let's dig in to each of these sections in detail.

 ## Part 1: Kubernetes YAML
 Start by telling Tilt about your Kubernetes YAML:

 ```python
 k8s_yaml("k8s.yaml")               # one yaml file
 ```

-Now Tilt will parse the YAML and deploy.
+Now Tilt will deploy any Kubernetes objects defined in the YAML.
 A `k8s_yaml` function call is all you need to have a functioning Tiltfile.

 Sometimes you organize your YAML in to multiple files or generate it via a script.
 Tilt supports those cases too: